-5. The NWDAF provides response or notification on "QoS Sustainability" to the consumer.
+5. The NWDAF provides response or notification on "User Data Congestion" to the consumer.

-NOTE: How NWDAF receives data available at UPFs is not defined in this specs.
+NOTE: How NWDAF receives data available at UPFs is not defined in the present document.

+6.61.4a User Data Congestion Mitigation

+Procedure for User Data Congestion defined in solution#30 is extended to provide the list of top N applications that are contributing the most in the traffic, causing peaks of throughput in the location and time when congestion was reported.

 6.61.5 Nnwdaf Services Description